Pulmonary regurgitation

-Pulmonary (or pulmonic) insufficiency (or incompetence, or regurgitation) is a condition in which the pulmonary valve is incompetent and allows backflow from the pulmonary artery to the right ventricle of the heart during diastole.
+Pulmonary (or pulmonic) regurgitation (or insufficiency, incompetence) is a condition in which the pulmonary valve is incompetent and allows backflow from the pulmonary artery to the right ventricle of the heart during diastole.
 While a small amount of backflow may occur ordinarily, it is usually only shown on an echocardiogram and is harmless.
 More pronounced regurgitation that is noticed through a routine physical examination is a medical sign of disease and warrants further investigation.
 If it is secondary to pulmonary hypertension it is referred to as a Graham Steell murmur.